Classic, practical doors designed to bring more natural light into your home

 Are French doors secure?

-Can French doors open inwards or outwards?
+Can French doors be customised?